Michele J. Sison

-Michele Jeanne Sison (born May 27, 1959, in Arlington, Virginia) is an American diplomat and career member of the Senior Foreign Service serving as the assistant secretary of state for international organization affairs.
+Michele Jeanne Sison (born May 27, 1959) is an American diplomat and career member of the Senior Foreign Service who had served as the assistant secretary of state for international organization affairs.
 She has previously served in various other diplomatic posts around the world on behalf of the United States, including ambassador to Haiti.
 Sison holds the personal rank of career ambassador.

 Early life and education

-Sison earned her bachelor of arts in political science from Wellesley College, and also studied at the London School of Economics.
+Sison earned her Bachelor of Arts in political science from Wellesley College, and also studied at the London School of Economics.

 Career

 Sison's overseas assignments have included service as deputy chief of mission and chargé d'affaires at the U.S. embassy in Islamabad, Pakistan (1999–2002) and as consul general at the U.S. consulate general in Chennai, India (1996–1999).
 She also served at the U.S. missions in Abidjan, Côte d'Ivoire (1993–1996); Douala, Cameroon (1991–1993); Cotonou, Benin (1988–1991); Lomé, Togo (1984–1988); and Port-au-Prince, Haiti (1982–1984), as well as in Washington.
 Ambassador Sison is the recipient of numerous U.S. Department of State awards for exceptional service.

 She was confirmed by the U.S. Senate as United States ambassador to the United Arab Emirates on May 6, 2004, and sworn in by Secretary of State Colin Powell on July 12, 2004.
+In 2005, during her time as ambassador to the United Arab Emirates, she was named 'Abolitionist Ambassador of the Year' for her work with the U.A.E government in rescuing victims of child trafficking.

 Prior to her appointment to the UAE, she served as Principal Deputy Assistant Secretary in the Bureau of South Asian Affairs, charged with providing broad policy oversight of U.S. relations with Pakistan, Afghanistan, Bangladesh, India, Nepal, and Sri Lanka.

 She also had a short stint as the U.S. Chargés d'affaires a.i. in Lebanon, before her Senate confirmation as U.S. Ambassador to Lebanon on August 1, 2008.
 Sison's assignment in Lebanon ended in August 2010.

 She was confirmed by the U.S. Senate on June 29, 2012, as U.S. Ambassador to Sri Lanka and the Maldives.

 On July 8, 2014, President Barack Obama announced the nomination of Sison as Deputy Representative of the United States to the United Nations, with the rank of Ambassador, and Deputy Representative of the United States in the Security Council of the United Nations.
 She was confirmed by the Senate in a voice vote on November 19, 2014.